drowe67/codec2-dev/stm32/doc/sm1000_manual.md

 # Getting Started

 1. Connect 12V, set the volume to half way and power on.
-You will hear morse playing the firmware version number.
+You will hear morse playing the firmware version number (e.g. "V3") and the current mode.

 1. The SELECT button steps through the mode:
    + Analog pass through (ANA)